Statute of The Court

 Timeline

-The trial(s) of the Court shall be held two days after the pre-trial hearing(s).
-The trial(s) shall last no longer than one week.
+The trial(s) or confirmation hearing(s) shall last no longer than one week.

 Rule 25.